CP1404/Practicals/prac_10/README.md

 # Reflection

-Create a `README.md` markdown file in your `prac_10` folder.
+Download and save the template markdown file [REFLECTION.md](REFLECTION.md) to your `prac_10` folder.

-Add the heading, `# Reflection`.
-Write short but thoughtful answers to each of the following:
+Write short but meaningful answers to the questions in that file.

-1. Regarding the **estimates** that you did for practical tasks, how was your accuracy and did your accuracy improve during the course of the subject?
-What did you learn from doing the estimates?
-2. Regarding **code reviews**, what have you learned from both being reviewed and doing reviews?
-3. Regarding the **practical tasks** overall, what would you change if you were in charge of the subject?

-Next, add the heading, `# Code Reviews`.
-Provide proper Markdown links (not bare URLs) to two (2) PRs that show you doing good code reviews for any of the past pracs.
-For each one, write a short explanation of what was good about your review.

 # Testing